Ammi (Queen Anne’s Lace) Growing Guide

 Read more

-Always wear long pants, long sleeves, and gloves when handling Ammi flowers to avoid sap contact.
-If sap contacts your skin, wash the area immediately with soap and water and avoid sunlight.
+When handling these flowers, you need to wear long pants, long sleeves, and gloves.
+If sap contacts your skin, wash immediately with soap and water and avoid sunlight.

 Read more